pelenupe/2equals12/DESIGN.md

     quote TEXT NOT NULL,
     author TEXT NOT NULL
 );
+### Splash Screen:
+Users will see a splash screen with the 2 Equals 12 logo before the page loads

 ### Predictive Search:
 Every page features a top navigation search icon that toggles a dropdown predictive search bar.
 When the user clicks the search icon, a text input appears.